 You can install the latest stable public release of GPlately

-and all of its dependencies using conda.
+and all its dependencies using conda.

-which downloads binaries from the conda-forge channel.
+, as it downloads binaries from the "conda-forge" channel.

 conda install -c conda-forge gplately